fbpx

 Top 5 Favorite Maui Hikes

-I won’t even attempt here to cover all the possible hiking experiences on Maui, but to whet your appetite, we’ve listed our top five favorites covering various regions of the island.
-I’ve enlisted the help of my niece, Tiffany, who has (unlike me) hiked most of Maui’s trails, so mahalo to Tiffany for sharing her personal tips below.
-Now, put on your shoes, get out there, and do some walking!
+I won’t even attempt here to cover all the Maui hiking trails, but here we’ve listed our top five favorites covering various regions of the island.
+Now, put on your shoes, get out there, and do some trekking!

-(UPDATE: This blog was updated in February 2021, but due to the constantly evolving impacts of COVID-19, some of the trails, businesses, or activities mentioned in this blog might change their operations temporarily or permanently.
+(UPDATE: This blog was updated in January 2024, but things can change, as they do.
+Some of the trails, businesses, or activities mentioned in this blog might change their operations temporarily or permanently.
 Please check directly with them to verify access, operating status and hours.
 Mahalo!)

 Five Top Maui Hikes